 Additionally, since the arrearages will be paid overtime, you can concentrate on making the current payments on your mortgage when they are due.
 If this fails, it is very important to seek legal help.

-Another way to stop a sheriff sale is to file a bankruptcy.
+Another way to stop a sheriff sale in PA is to file a bankruptcy.
 Bankruptcy filings are complicated and there are certain limitations on the ability of certain filers to file a bankruptcy.
 You need to consult with an attorney to discuss your particular issues.

 Many bankruptcy attorneys will offer a free consultation.
 At the consultation, the bankruptcy attorney can determine whether or not a bankruptcy will work for you.
 If it is the chosen course of action, the bankruptcy filing acts as an automatic stay.
 This means that the bankruptcy court order entered at the time you file a bankruptcy will stop the sheriff sale.
 This does not mean that you will not need to pay the mortgage arrears, but rather you will have additional time to do so.

 The bankruptcy stay returns you and your mortgage lender to the status quo that existed before the sheriff sale was scheduled.
 In other words, it stops the sale, and the sheriff sale is postponed or stopped altogether.
 The additional time also allows you to work with your bankruptcy attorney to see if you have sufficient income to pay your mortgage arrearage through a Chapter 13 bankruptcy plan.
 You may also be able to sell your property through a Chapter 13 plan, if you believe there is equity in the property and you feel that you can no longer afford your current property.

 If you discover that your mortgage balance with arrears exceeds the value of your house, you may be able to surrender your house to the mortgage lender with no further obligation to your mortgage lender.